teletrace/teletrace/website/docs/Getting-Started/Deployment/Docker Compose Deploment.md

 ## Troubleshooting

-- If the Lupa service is not running, check the logs for any errors.
+- If the Lupa service is not running, check the logs for any errors with `docker-compose logs lupa-api`.
 - If you are unable to access Elasticsearch, check that the service is running and healthy by running `docker-compose ps`.
 - If data is not being exported to Elasticsearch, check the configuration of the exporter and ensure the Elasticsearch endpoint is correct.